cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.2.1.
 Design of the successor projects CT2 and JCT
        --------------------------------------------
-a) General wish list according to the user feedback about CT1 This is the basis for both successor projects, Java-CrypTool and CrypTool 2:
+a) General wish list according to the user feedback about CT1 This is basis for both successor projects, Java-CrypTool and CrypTool 2:
    - Modern pure-plugin architecture
    - All languages supported by one program, one setup
    - More modern layout, less move between different dialogs